Types of Coal

-Both of the first two documents above documents are excellent, loaded with analysis and details far beyond the breadth and depth of this lesson.
+The EIA and BP publish excellent (and free!) information, loaded with analysis and details far beyond the breadth and depth of this lesson.
 I've chosen selections carefully that I believe best support the objectives of this lesson and the focus of this course.
-I encourage you to please keep these important publications and organizations (including the IEA and BP) in mind, however, as they be helpful to you in other courses, research, and your professional life--now and in the future!
+I encourage you to please keep these important publications and organizations (the International Energy Agency is great as well) in mind, however, as they may be helpful to you in other courses, research, and your professional life--now and in the future!